What is psilohuasca?

 Psiloflora ceremony

-Psiloflora vs. psilocybin
+Psiloflora versus psilocybin

 Psilocin has a similar structure to psilocybin and serotonin and can easily cross the blood-brain barrier.
-This allows it to bind to the serotonin receptors in the brain, leading to its hallucinogenic effects.
+This allows it to bind to serotonin receptors in the brain, leading to its hallucinogenic effects.

 Contraindications psilohuasca